THE JOURNEY TO

 Included

-Private accommodations in Mexico City before and after the climb
+• Private Accommodation in Hotel in Mexico City before and after the mountain with transport to and from the airport

 This expedition is designed for individuals who are ready to take on a serious high-altitude objective and want to do it in a way that is intentional, well-supported, and rooted in strong preparation.